WEBSITE DEVELOPMENT PROCESS

 Step 6: Web Dev Process

 The Website Development Step requires little client input.
-It involves:

 - Design submission to the HTML-isation team